100 Years of School Lunches: What's Changed & What Hasn't

 At Ordo, we're on a mission to revolutionize the cafeteria.

-We are a K-12 lunch marketplace that partners with local restaurants, chefs, and caterers to deliver delicious and nutritious meals, right to your school.
+We are a modern food service company that partners with local chefs and caterers to deliver fresh, nutritious meals, right to your school.
 With Ordo, schools don't have to worry about any of the stress that comes alongside managing a school lunch program.
 And students get incredible lunches from local favorites!